School Nurse: Alexia Park, RN BSN, SCHN

 We recommend children receive medication at home whenever possible.
 In the event that your child needs to receive medication during the school day, please note the following key points:

-- ALL medications, including Over the Counter Meds require a physician’s written authorization (Authorization to Administer Medication, form 525-13) This form may be downloaded from the MCPS website or picked up from the Health Room.
+- ALL medications, including Over the Counter Medications require a physician’s written authorization (Authorization to Administer Medication, form 525-13) This form may be downloaded from the MCPS website or picked up from the Health Room.
 Parents need to sign off on all forms.
+All medications must be in original sealed containers.
+This includes cough drops.

 - Prescription medications must be in a container with a pharmacist’s label attached, the name of the child and dosage printed on the label.